Veterinarian Service

 Fecal Testing – Visual inspection of your bird’s dropping can provide many clues to your bird’s health.
 Bird droppings consist of three major components – feces (normally green or brown and tubular in shape), urates (creamy white), and urine (clear and watery).
 Droppings are assessed for changes in volume, color, and consistency of each component and for evidence of blood or undigested food.
 Feces can be further evaluated for parasites, yeast, and bacteria.

-Blood work is a large piece of the jigsaw puzzle to evaluate overall health.
+Bloodwork is a large part of evaluating overall health.
 One common blood test is the Complete Blood Count (CBC), which evaluates the quantity and appearance of your bird’s red and white blood cells and thrombocytes (platelets).
 The CBC is used to detect anemia and evidence of systemic infection or inflammatory disease.
 A biochemistry profile assesses your bird’s organ functions, such as kidney and liver, and other biochemical indicators, such as blood glucose, blood proteins, cholesterol (HDL and LDL), triglycerides, calcium, and electrolytes.

 Sex Testing: Most parrot species are monomorphic, meaning that the males and females look alike to us on visual inspection.
 For these species, gender can be determined with a blood test sent to a specialized lab facility.